dasteihn/minifftw/README.md

 This project is work in progress and not intended for productive use yet.

+## Requirements

+On your system, you'll need the following components:

+- fftw3 C-library with header files
+- fftw3\_mpi with header files
+- MPI implementation with header files

 ## License

  (C) 2020, Philipp Stanner, `<stanner@posteo.de>`